bkachava/pandas/README.md

 ## PyWeather

-Jupyter Notebooks, Pandas and Matplotlib libraries, Python requests, APIs, and JSON traversals were used to answer a fundamental question: `What's the weather like as we approach the equator?`.
+__Jupyter Notebooks, Pandas and Matplotlib libraries, Python requests, API, and JSON traversals__ were used to answer a fundamental question: `What's the weather like as we approach the equator?`.

 A script to visualize the weather of 500+ cities across the world, of varying distance from the equator